Pediatric Hospitalist Program

 - Chronic illnesses, such as diabetes and asthma

-- Common pediatric illnesses, such as flu and dehydration
+- Common pediatric illnesses, such as flu, viral infections and dehydration

 - Pediatric PICC lines

-- ENT (Ear, Nose and Throat) general surgery
+- ENT (Ear, Nose and Throat) and basic general surgery consultations